qbcsm/qbcsm.github.io/content/authors/umbertoluca/_index.md

   - Postdocs
 ---

-I specialize in the physics of matter under extreme conditions.
-My work focuses on uncovering microscopic structural and dynamical properties through scattering experiments combined with complex sample environments.
-I am an expert user of large-scale facilities (synchrotrons and neutron sources).
+Physicist specializing in the behaviour of matter under extreme conditions.
+His research focuses on revealing microscopic structural and dynamical properties using scattering experiments combined with advanced sample environments.
+He is an expert user of large-scale facilities, including synchrotron and neutron sources.

+I currently focus on dynamically disordered materials for energy-related applications.